uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 # Hint

-Checking that invalid input is rejected is important — otherwise a you could make an FSA that accepts any input, and it will pass on all tests.
+Checking that invalid input is rejected is important &ndash; otherwise a you could make an FSA that accepts any input, and it will pass on all tests.
 Think of examples that exercise different parts of the FSA to show that it doesn't give false positive or false negative results.

 {panel end}